PRAYING WITH POWER FOR GOD’S DELIVERANCE

 “When the righteous cry for help, the Lord hears and delivers them out of all their troubles.” – Psalm 34:17 –

 At times we need powerful prayer… prayer where we need God to intervene in a miraculous way.
 We need our Deliverer to save us.
-Perhaps we’re facing a battle that we can’t win on our own.
-Or we may be up against adversaries, physical or spiritual, where we need supernatural help.
+Perhaps we’re facing a battle that we cannot win on our own.
+Or we may be up against adversaries, physical or spiritual, where we need God’s supernatural help.

-We see one of Judah’s great kings in the Old Testament, Hezekiah, facing a mighty adversary.
+In the Old Testament, Hezekiah, one of Judah’s great kings, is facing a mighty adversary.
 The king of Assyria is laying siege to the cities of Judah and threatening its capital city of Jerusalem.
 Hezekiah trusts in the Lord, the God of Israel.
-He reminds the Israelites that King Sennacherib and his army are just men.
+He reminds the Israelites that King Sennacherib and his army are mere men.
 Hezekiah exhorts his people to remember the Almighty One who is with them and fighting their battles.

 “Be strong and courageous.
 Do not be afraid or discouraged because of the king of Assyria and the vast army with him, for there is a greater power with us than with him.
 With him is only the arm of flesh, but with us is the Lord our God to help us and to fight our battles.” – 2 Chronicles 32:7-8

-Sennacherib disparages the Lord God of the Israelites and Hezekiah their king in the eyes of the people.
+Sennacherib disparages the God of the Israelites and Hezekiah their king in the eyes of the people.
 Intending to strike fear into their hearts, he tells them not to believe Hezekiah’s declaration that their Yahweh God will deliver them.
 Assyria’s king boasts that nothing has stopped him yet and nothing will stop him in the future.
 He even claims that the God of the Israelites told him to march against Judah and destroy it.

 Upon receiving a threatening letter from Sennacherib, Hezekiah prays a powerful prayer for Judah’s deliverance from the Assyrians.
 We can learn from Hezekiah ways to pray in times when we need God’s mighty help and deliverance.

 “Hezekiah received the letter from the messengers and read it.
 Then he went up to the temple of the Lord and spread it out before the Lord.“ – 2 Kings 19:14